tberg12/ocular/README.md

 The easiest way to get the Ocular software is to download the self-contained jar from http://www.cs.utexas.edu/~dhg/maven-repository/snapshots/edu/berkeley/cs/nlp/ocular/0.3-SNAPSHOT/ocular-0.3-SNAPSHOT-with_dependencies.jar

-Once you have this jar, you will be able to run Ocular according to the instructions below in the Using Ocular section.
+Once you have this jar, you will be able to run Ocular according to the instructions below in the Using Ocular section; the code in this repository is not a requirement if all you'd like to do is run the software.

 The jar is executable, so when you use go to use Ocular, you will run it following this template (where [MAIN-CLASS] will specify which program to run, as detailed in the Using Ocular section below):